Enryun/Common_SwiftUI/README.md

 A SwiftUI view that displays a series of animated concentric circles, creating a dynamic loading indicator.

+```swift
+FancyLoading()
+```

 Parameters:
 - `color`: The color of the circle strokes.
 The default is `.primary`.

-Example:

-```swift
-FancyLoading()
-```

 https://github.com/user-attachments/assets/ceefa337-ac2d-4001-ae81-c5ee111a033c